 - Optional: Fitness tracker: I wore my Garmin 230 on all pool workouts to track time and program intervals.
 Many fitness trackers are waterproof up to 50m, but you want to confirm this before you take your expensive watch into the pool.
 Most gyms will have a large clock on the pool wall, so a watch isn’t necessary.

-Essentially, any time-based interval workout you do on land can be done in the pool.
-Since your heart rate recovers more quickly in the water, you want to shorten the recovery intervals to 30 seconds to 1 minute when doing an interval workout.
+You can do any time-based running workout in the pool.
+However, you may want to alter your recovery intervals if you want to mimic high-intensity intervals.
+Since your heart rate recovers more quickly in the water, you want to shorten the recovery intervals to 1 minute when doing an interval workout.

 In terms of effort, use your breathing and perceived exertion to gauge.
 For intervals 30 seconds to 3 minutes in duration, “run” at a hard effort that labors your breathing.
 Complete intervals last 5 or more minutes at a tempo effort (comfortably hard).

-As with any road workout, always warm up and cool down with easy pool running.
-The warm-up provides an opportunity to practice your form (along with all of the other benefits of a warm-up).
+As with any road workout, always warm up and cool down with easy aqua jogging.
+The warm-up provides an opportunity to practice your form in the pool (along with all of the other benefits of a warm-up).

 5 x 30 seconds hard, 30 seconds easy